jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 }
 ```

-You'll also note if you look at the trust relationships you'll see that this role can be only be assumed by the **irsa** ServiceAccount in the **security-playground** Namespace within the EKS cluster that has been assigned this unique OIDC provider for AWS IAM to integrate with.
+You'll also note that, if you look at the trust relationships of the IAM Role in the AWS Console, you'll see that this role can be only be assumed by the **irsa** ServiceAccount in the **security-playground** Namespace within the EKS cluster that has been assigned this particular unique OIDC provider for AWS IAM to integrate with.

 ```
 {